 If you require financial assistance to remove the graffiti, then you should contact your insurer as this may be covered by your policy.

 The only graffiti that the council is responsible for clearing is on its own property, however if the graffiti is offensive, the council will work with the owners to remove it as quickly as possible.

 In the first instance, graffiti should be reported to the property owner.
 If the graffiti is on council owned property, is of an offensive nature or is in a prominent public area then please let us know.
-Phone Customer Services 01638 719000 or 01284 763233, email firstname.lastname@example.org and we will clean it as soon as it is possible.
+Phone Customer Services 01284 763233, email firstname.lastname@example.org and we will clean it as soon as it is possible.